-They also found that Bank House had used an unregulated introducer firms to source some of these clients and extended the restriction to include their association with Hennessy Jones Ltd, CA Limited and Holistic Wealth Management
+They also found that Bank House had used unregulated introducer firms to source some of these clients so extended the restriction to include their association with Hennessy Jones Ltd, CA Limited and Holistic Wealth Management

-In 2017 The FCA decided to remove their full permission and the company’s status changed to default.
-This happens usually when the FSCS are satisfied that a company can longer fulfil its financial obligation to its clients, including compensation.
+In 2017 The FCA decided to remove their full permission and they were declared in default by the FSCS.
+This usually happens when they are satisfied that a company can longer fulfil its financial obligation to its clients, including compensation.

 You are not required to use our services to pursue your claim.
 You can also seek further advice or shop around subject to any time limits within which a claim must be made.